Barbie History: The Development of the Barbie Dream House

 Made of chipboard, this dream home could close up into a conveniently handled play set, in case young girls felt the need to bring everything to a friend's house or Grandma's.

 Personally, I really like this one and would love to own it.
 There's something so "Frank Lloyd Wright" about the brick wall that I would enjoy it in my own home.

 The furniture styles may not match each other, and the colors are awfully bright, but hey, It was the Sixties after all, and Barbie was right there in the swing of it.

 By 1966, Mattel had switched to vinyl material for the houses as it was more durable than heavy card and could be cleaned.
 The Family House had molded plastic furniture, a real mirror, and lots more.
 It could also fold out for play and be re-bundled for travel.

 Dream Houses fell out of style for a while and were replaced by Barbie Townhouses.
 But by 1980, the Dream House was back and in a big way.
 Barbie turned 21 and got a two-story A-frame McMansion!

-This home was of very solid plastic, and "parents had to put it together."
-Open air skylights, a closet, a small deck, lots and lots of windows in a faux-jalousie style, two sets of swinging doors and a double door at the main entrance offered a plethora of play opportunities.
-Later versions were pink and white, but in my opinion the yellow and white one had much more style.
+This home was made of very solid plastic, and "parents had to put it together."
+Open-air skylights, a closet, a small deck, lots and lots of windows in a faux-jalousie style, two sets of swinging doors, and a double door at the main entrance offered a plethora of play opportunities.
+Later versions were pink and white, but in my opinion, the yellow and white one had much more style.